jashanverma1100/Induction-Program/README.md

 ##### Dr. Lakhvir Singh Khana
 ###### Sir is the incharge of Centre of Multifaceted Learning and has a very good knowledge of all branches and guide the students very well.
 He has good thoughts and impressive knowledge about future scope in B.Tech.
+##### Dr. Jasvir Singh Garewal
+###### Sir started his lecture with a very good shabad kirtan performance by NSS club.
+Then they acknowledged us about various camps and activities done by NSS camp.
+They enjoyed students with games also.
+Their lecture was quite good and enthusiastic.
+Their lecture was great and so polite.